JULY 2019 UPDATE

-One of the most asked questions we currently get is what we recommend for tuning modified bikes now that Super Tuner is discontinued.
+One of the most asked questions we currently get is what we recommend for tuning modified bikes.

 There are a lot of products on the market ranging from the very basic to very complex and some that are best left to an experienced or professional operator.

-PowerVision works in the same fashion as Super Tuner and rewrites the OEM file and once tuning is complete the unit is disconnected from the bike.
-The main advantage with PowerVision is that the bike owner only need purchase a tuning licence and not the whole PowerVision unit, thus reducing the cost.
+MAXIMUS / DIRECT LINK works in the same fashion as Super Tuner and rewrites the OEM file and once tuning is complete the unit is disconnected from the bike.
+The main advantage with DIRECT LINK is that the bike owner only need purchase a tuning key and not the whole MAXIMUS unit, thus reducing the cost.

-Since the discontinuation of Super Tuner, Richardson’s Harley-Davidson has along with many other authorised HD dealers chosen PowerVision due to many factors including ease of use, in-depth software, tech support and price.
-We encourage our customers to discuss their tuning needs with our experienced parts and service departments.
+Since the discontinuation of Super Tuner, Richardson’s Harley-Davidson has along with many other authorized H-D dealers chosen MAXIMUS due to many factors including ease of use, in-depth software, tech support and price.
+However, we also now supply & use Screamin’ Eagle Pro Street Tuner.
+We encourage our customers to discuss their tuning needs with our experienced parts and service departments to determine the best tuner to suit their individual needs.

 Upgrading Harley-Davidson® EFI (Electronic Fuel Injection) engines